aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 This style of linking has issues that I wont go into detail of, but the primary one being that the generated URLs for the anchor tags will contain the .html extension and I wanted my links to use extensionless URLS.

 That is why I chose using absolute URL linking for this site

+## Conclusion

+In this post I showed you how to setup a new Github pages site from scratch.
+We started by creating a brand new Github repository for our site.
+We converted the repository into a Github pages site.
+We added a site theme and setup a custom domain name to point to the site.
+We also created the files and directories needed to define our own layout and override the default theme styling.
+Finally we learned how to create markdown links to navigate to pages on our site.

+This is a great starting point for you to start adding your own markdown content and expand the directory structure for your own blog site.

 [Top](#how-to-setup-a-github-pages-blog-with-markdown)